5 Ways To Filter Active Opportunities To Focus On The 5 Opportunities Winning This Month

 “Call Mike on Tuesday at 2 PM” is.

-The “Next Step” filter hides any deal that doesn’t have a future task attached to it.
+The “Next Step” filter hides any opportunity that doesn’t have a future task attached to it.
 If there is no task, you aren’t working on it.
 If you aren’t working on it, it’s not active.

 Action Step: